 OBJECTION #2: If Jesus was thinking purely in terms of manna, then why does he bring up blood here?

+But why did Jesus bring up blood at all?
 Most likely, Jesus incorporated the concept of blood to show that his “manna” would not be a painless gift (like the white wafers descending from heaven), but a bloody sacrifice that would cost him his life.
 By mentioning blood, Jesus is pointing forward to the Cross—not to the Lord’s Supper.

-Blood was an image with which this Jewish audience were familiar.
+Blood was an image with which this Jewish audience was familiar.
 The priests and worshippers would eat the sacrifice, but they would never drink the blood.
 Leviticus explains, “I [God] will set My face against that person who eats blood and will cut him off from among his people.
 For the life of the flesh is in the blood” (Lev.
 17:10-11; c.f.
 Gen. 9:3-4).
 By drinking the blood of the sacrifice, an observant Jew would be thinking that an animal could actually atone for his sins, but God wanted to be clear that these couldn’t actually give them spiritual life (Heb.
 9:22).
 By contrast, Jesus is saying that the blood of his Cross will actually pay for humanity’s sins (1 Pet.
 1:19-20; Heb.
 9:11-12; 10:1).

 OBJECTION #3: If Jesus was speaking metaphorically, why did his audience take him literally?